 The following figures represent content copied and shared in reliance on the licence managed by Copyright Agency: that is, uses that would otherwise have required a copyright clearance.
 Any uses recorded in surveys that were not done in reliance on the licence are excluded.

 - photocopied 2.8 million ‘pages’ of content

 - scanned 17,000 ‘pages’

 Taking into account the survey results for both 2017 and 2018, the calculated ‘pages’ per student is 156.24.

 In addition, a survey of electronic use was conducted in 100 schools, with 3,617 registered participants.

-The schools surveyed for electronic use copied or shared 1.63 million ‘pages’ of content.
+The schools surveyed for electronic use copied or shared more than 700,000 ‘pages’ of content under the licence.

 The calculated ‘pages’ per student for 2018 is:

 |‘Published’ to students online (e.g. from a learning management system)||59.8|

 |Downloaded, saved to computer, screenshot or digital photo||11.3|